-Deni Elliott is Professor and Chair, Department of Journalism and Media Studies at the University of South Florida, St. Petersburg.
-She holds the endowed Poynter Jamison Chair in Media Ethics and Press Policy and serves as the University’s Campus Ombuds.
-She is Chair of the Executive Board of the Association for Practical and Professional Ethics and serves on the Graduate Council of Guiding Eyes for the Blind.
-Dr. Elliott was appointed to the Fulbright Specialist Roster in June, 2014.
+Deni Elliott is Director and Professor, Department of Journalism and Media Studies at the University of South Florida, St. Petersburg.
+She holds the Poynter Jamison Chair in Media Ethics and Press Policy.

 Dr. Elliott’s publications have spanned the disciplines of practical ethics.
 She is the author of more than 190 articles and book chapters for the scholarly, trade and lay press.
-Her current co-authored book, in process, is Ethics for a Digital Era (Wiley/Blackwell).
-Her other authored, co-authored, edited, and co-edited books include Ethical Challenges: Building an Ethics Toolkit (Authorhouse, 2008); Ethics in the First Person, A Guide to Teaching and Learning Practical Ethics (Rowman & Littlefield, 2007); The Kindness of Strangers, Philanthropy in Higher Education (Rowman & Littlefield, 2006); Journalism Ethics: Contemporary Issues (ABC-CLIO, 1998); Ethics of Scientific Research, A Guidebook for Course Development (UPNE, 1997); Research Ethics: A Reader (UPNE, 1997); The Ethics of Asking: Dilemmas in Higher Education Fundraising (Johns Hopkins University Press, 1996); and Responsible Journalism (SAGE, 1986).
-She has also co-produced three video-documentaries: The Burden of Knowledge, regarding ethical questions raised by pre-natal genetic testing, A Case of Need and Buying Time, both of which focus on the role of news media in bringing about extraordinary medical care.
+Her authored, co-authored, edited, and co-edited books include Ethical Challenges: Building an Ethics Toolkit (Authorhouse, 2008); Ethics in the First Person, A Guide to Teaching and Learning Practical Ethics (Rowman & Littlefield, 2007); The Kindness of Strangers, Philanthropy in Higher Education (Rowman & Littlefield, 2006); Journalism Ethics: Contemporary Issues (ABC-CLIO, 1998); Ethics of Scientific Research, A Guidebook for Course Development (UPNE, 1997); Research Ethics: A Reader (UPNE, 1997); The Ethics of Asking: Dilemmas in Higher Education Fundraising (Johns Hopkins University Press, 1996); and Responsible Journalism (SAGE, 1986).
+She has also co-produced three documentaries: The Burden of Knowledge, which considers ethical questions created by pre-natal genetic testing, A Case of Need and Buying Time, both of which focus on the role of news media in bringing about extraordinary medical care.
 The documentaries are distributed by Fanlight Productions.
-February, 2003-June, 2006, Dr. Elliott co-hosted Ethically Speaking, a weekly 2-minute radio show for NPR stations syndicated through PRX (Public Radio Exchange).
+From February, 2003-June, 2006, Dr. Elliott co-hosted Ethically Speaking, a weekly 2-minute radio show for NPR stations syndicated through PRX (Public Radio Exchange).